Baron Blood (film): Plot

 The next morning, Peter and Eva admit what they've done.
 Karl insists they are imagining things and tells them to forget about it.
 The Baron secretly enters his castle and kills Dortmundt, hanging him from the ceiling.
-When the body is found by Fritz, the caretaker of the castle, the Baron kills him.
+When the body is found by Fritz, the caretaker of the castle, the Baron kills him also.
 With Dortmundt dead, the plans for restoring the castle fall through, and the property goes up for auction.

 The next day, Alfred Becker, a millionaire who uses a wheelchair, purchases the castle.
 He offers Eva a job in assisting him in restoring the castle to its original condition.
 She gladly accepts.
 Later, Eva is attacked in one of the castle corridors by the Baron.
 She is saved by the intrusion of Peter.
 Eva quits her job and decides to make a fresh start elsewhere.

 That evening, Eva returns to her apartment in town, only to find the Baron waiting for her.
 She escapes through a window and seeks shelter at Karl's home.
 Finally convinced that the Baron is alive, Karl agrees to help Eva and Peter find a way to destroy him.
 They visit Christina, a local medium, who conjures Hölle's spirit from the netherworld for information about the Baron.
-Christina gives them a magic amulet and tells them that the ones who raised the Baron are the only ones who can destroy him.
+Christina gives them a magic amulet and tells them that only those who raised the Baron from the dead, are able to destroy him.
 Because of this, he will do everything in his power to kill Peter and Eva.
 After Peter, Eva, and Karl leave, the Baron kills Christina.

 On her way home from school, Gretchen is terrorized by the Baron, who chases her through the woods.
 Returning to the castle, Gretchen meets Becker for the first time.
 She tells her father that Becker is the Baron; she recognizes his eyes.
 Karl, Peter, and Eva confront Becker.
 He shows them the restored castle, complete with dummies impaled on stakes.
 Becker rises from his wheelchair and knocks out Peter, Karl, and Eva.
 He then takes them to his torture chamber.